Texas Tech University

 Jes’ and Nick’s work

 After graduating, his moved to New England.
 Jes grew up in Connecticut, save those summers spent with her grandparents in Lubbock.
 But by the time she started high school, her father was yearning to move back to Texas.
-They relocated to Austin where Deaver eventually went on to attend The University of Texas (UT) at Austin and earned a Bachelor of Science in Radio-Television-Film with emphasis on radio and television.
+They relocated to Austin where Deaver eventually went on to attend The University of Texas (UT) at Austin and earned a Bachelor of Science in Film with emphasis on radio and television.

 “I always loved telling stories,” Deaver says.